-After quickly rolling out an app rewards program in 2019 to increase brand awareness and loyalty, we'd iterated on it continuously for the next 2 years but had some shortcomings with long term engagement, technical limitations and financial stabilization.
+After quickly rolling out an app rewards program in 2019 to increase brand awareness and loyalty, and iterating on it continuously for the next 2 years, we realized we had some shortcomings with long-term engagement, technical limitations, and financial stabilization.
 The solution was to rebuild our loyalty program on the backend while also tackling updates to its core functionality and visuals.

-I was the lead designer on this project, collaborating with a couple other designers on process and various assets/screens.
-Initial discovery was done in a cross functional team of designers, product and leadership.
+I was the lead designer on this project, collaborating with a couple of other designers on processes and various assets/screens.
+The initial discovery was done in a cross-functional team of designers, product, and leadership.
 Once a direction was chosen, it became a company-wide project involving most of our product teams.
-At this point, I took the lead on creating flows and consumer facing UI for our app and web products.
+At this point, I took the lead on creating flows and consumer-facing UI for our app and web products.

 Our initial loyalty project was focused on encouraging app downloads and repeat purchases.
 We needed to keep working towards these goals with the revamp while also addressing specific shortcomings of the original program:

-- Placements in buyer experience are too heavy/distracting and program feels ad-like.
+- Placements in buyer experience were too heavy/distracting and the program felt ad-like and pushy.

-- Lots of calls into our operations center with questions about rewards earn
+- There were lots of calls to our operations center with questions about rewards earn.

-- Move mechanics to a "Buy 10, Get 10% off", thus saving money upfront and allowing for a lump reward that could amount in a free ticket.
+- Move mechanics to a "Buy 10, Get 10% off", thus saving money upfront and allowing for a lump reward that could amount to a free ticket.

-- Create small engagement/reward opportunities to encourage loyalty between 10 tickets/large credit reward.
+- Create small engagement/reward opportunities to encourage loyalty between 10 tickets/large credit rewards.

-- Create a clear visual consistency and language in new rollout with pulled back placements and a more integrated experience by combining rewards home and user profile.
+- Create a clear visual consistency and language in a new rollout with pulled-back placements and a more integrated experience by combining rewards home and user profile.

-- Create a self service screen in-app that outlines current credits/earnings and history of all related activity to alleviate calls
+- Create a self-service screen in-app that outlines current credits/earnings and the history of all related activity to alleviate calls